 Schloss Alme, Baroque water castle in Brilon, Germany.

-Schloss Alme is a baroque water castle with three wings arranged around a courtyard that opens toward the north.
-The main buildings and service structures are completely surrounded by moats.
+Schloss Alme is a baroque water castle in Brilon, Germany, with three wings arranged around a courtyard open to the north.
+The main buildings and the outbuildings are all surrounded by moats on every side.

-An original fortress called Niederalme was built in 1506 by Gerhard von Meschede, but the current baroque structure dates to the first half of the 18th century.
-This transformation reflects changes in regional power and living standards.
+A first fortress called Niederalme was built in 1506 by Gerhard von Meschede, while the current baroque structure was raised in the first half of the 18th century.
+The shift from a defensive stronghold to a country residence shows how the role of the nobility changed over time.

 The community of curious travelers